 Non-surgical options such as topical medications or cryotherapy may also be used to treat actinic keratosis, superficial basal cell carcinomas, and squamous cell carcinomas in situ.
 These therapies, however, require multiple sessions and may have unintended side effects.
 PreciseFX laser therapy is a one-time treatment with focused efficacy that yields optimal medical and cosmetic results.

-As a triple board-certified, fellowship-trained skin cancer and cosmetic surgeon, Dr. Hooman Khorasani has spent over a decade treating skin cancer using innovative surgical and non-surgical techniques to provide optimal medical and aesthetic outcomes.
+As a quadruple board-certified, fellowship-trained skin cancer and cosmetic surgeon, Dr. Hooman Khorasani has spent over a decade treating skin cancer using innovative surgical and non-surgical techniques to provide optimal medical and aesthetic outcomes.
 His dedication to clinical excellence and constant innovation has led to numerous accolades and publications in premier medical journals.
 He is considered an international expert in skin cancer treatment and has spent a majority of his career training the next generation of dermatologic, skin cancer and cosmetic surgeons.

 Armed with this clinical and academic proficiency, Dr. Khorasani is able to provide you with a tailored therapy plan that addresses your individual needs and employs the latest therapeutic advances.
 Additionally, his knowledgeable office staff provide personalized care and are available 24/7 to answer any questions you may have before, during, and after your treatment.